Mustare-Madobe/GeneLab_AWGs/General_Space_Biology_References/README.md

-# References Relevant to General Space Biology
+# General Space Biology References

-This directory holds general space biology relevant references.
-The following sub-directories further divide the space biology relevant references into specific topics.
-If an AWG member would like to add a reference that is not related to any of the general space biology topics listed, please create a new sub-directory with a title relevant to the topic of your reference(s).

----
+This directory holds lists of general Space Biology references.
+Explore and share references from specific topics in the Space biology!
+References relevant to Animals/Microbes/Multi-omics/Plants can be found on each AWG's own directory.
+More infromation followed on each topic's directory...

 ## Topics in Space Biology:

-- Insert link to topic 1 subdirectory
-- Insert link to topic 2 subdirectory
+- *coming soon...*